VershimaKwaghshi/take-profit/content/learning/manager-market.md

 # Manager Market

+## What Is The Manager Market

+Most traders earn from only one trading account.

+The Manager Market gives traders the opportunity to earn from several trading accounts at the same time.

-The Manager Market allows trading accounts to be managed by experienced traders.
+Instead of leaving every account to be managed only by its owner, Take Profit allows trading accounts to be managed across the platform.

-Once a trader funds a trading account, Take Profit gradually assigns five additional trading accounts of the same size to them.

-Each assigned account belongs to another trader on the platform.

-Likewise, the trader's own account is assigned to another trader for management.
+This creates more opportunities for both account owners and experienced traders.

 ![Manager Market](/learning/manager-market.svg)